arviz-devs/arviz/doc/source/contributing/developing_in_docker.md

 ## Testing in Docker
 Testing the code using docker consists of executing the same file 3 times (you may need root privileges to run it).
 First run `./scripts/container.sh --clear-cache`.
 Then run `./scripts/container.sh --build`.
 This starts a local docker image called `arviz`.
 Finally run the tests with `./scripts/container.sh --test`.
-This should be quite close to how the tests run on [TravisCI](https://travis-ci.org/).

 **NOTE**: If you run into errors due to `__pycache__` files (i.e. while testing in docker after testing locally or installing with pip after testing with docker), try running `./scripts/container.sh --clear-cache` before the errored